 In the south, higher temperatures and lower rainfalls contrast with the more humid and cooler influence of the Massif Central in the north, whilst in the west the lowland agricultural plains of the Aquitaine Basin stretch out to meet the breath-taking landscapes and medieval architecture of the Périgord Noir to the east.

 The physical and temperature differences in the department are matched by an equally contrasting housing market, with average prices that vary by over 100% between the least and most expensive areas.
-The performance of the market is similarly varied, with some showing significant falls over the past 5 years, whilst in other areas it has been more positive.

 Source: Notaires de France

 Overall, the notaires state that for the year ending June 2021, the average house price in the department was €1,220m2, averaging €1,790m2 at the top end in and around Sarlat in the south, and €890m2 at the bottom end in Périgord Nontronnais in the north.